The Secret Garden

 Leaving the army and finishing his Bachelor’s degree, Gideon came to Manchester to study at UMIST under the brilliant but erratic Ehud Mizrachi.
 A demanding teacher, Mizrachi opened Giddy’s eyes to a world of science beyond his wildest dreams, where cutting edge particle physics blended seamlessly with Aristotelian discourses on the nature of matter.

 And then Mizrachi perished in a devastating explosion that levelled his labs.
 Gideon realised that the explosion must have been planned by his mentor and was immediately suspicious of its veracity.
 After all, had Mizrachi not explicitly instructed Giddy to remove the oldest texts from his library, texts which soon filled his mind with their lucid fire?

 Giddy never had the opportunity to answer these questions, however, as the pressures of mundane life slowly took their toll.
-He was forced to find work as a Junior Departmental Technician in Manchester City Council’s Department of Works, working on experimental road surfaces.
+He was forced to find work as a Junior Departmental Technician in Manchester City Council’s Department of Works.
 When his first field work came around, he had all but forgotten the mysteries of his time with Mizrachi.
 The job as foreman and overseer of site safety during the demolition of Saint Aidan’s Church, Heyhead) was only the first of many steps on a road that would lead Gideon back to the true blue hue that he had come to know as his drifting spirit itself.